Get your freestyle on with this collection of my favorite freestyle sets and practices.

 Here’s an example of the set on a 1:30/100m interval.

-This two-part main set is a derivative of a Bob Bowman set that Michael Phelps used over the years to improve his 100-meter butterfly, and it’s a set that I have enjoyed using to improve my freestyle stroke.
+This two-part main set is a derivative of a Bob Bowman set that Michael Phelps used over the years to improve his 100-meter butterfly, and it’s a set that I have enjoyed using to work pace and general freestyle conditioning.

-The set has you doing cruise kick (are you getting sick of all the kick stuff yet? ? ), choice drill, and race pace.
+The set has you doing cruise kick, choice drill, and race pace.

 For the drill work, I typically alternate between closed fist freestyle (a great drill for encouraging a high elbow vertical forearm) and long dog freestyle (pulling normally but recovering completely under the water, somewhat like doggy paddle).